aramicon/TeamPursuitModel/README.md

 }
 ```

 Settings 3: Riders: this sets up the team of riders; each has its own set of properties.
+The first rider here is the evolving rider.
+A team/group size of 4 has been used for most of the research experimentation, though it may be varied.
 ```javascript
 [{
         "name": "EVOLVE 1",